 Orders before 12PM EST usually Ship Same Business Day

-Can Printer Ink Dry Up?
+Can Printer Ink Dry Up Inside a Sealed, Brand-new Cartridge?

 - Primera LX600 Color Label Printer SKU: LX600$1,995.00